Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Robust transfer learning under concept shift

+The Lipschitz continuity condition guarantees $\hat{f}^{Q}$ converges to $f^{Q}$ if both $\hat{f}^{P}$ and $\hat{f}^{\delta}$ converge their counterparts.
+Meanwhile, the invertibility condition assures the injection between the values of the target function $f^{Q}$ and the intermediate function $f^{\delta}$.

-Our first result specifies the minimax lower bound, which elucidates the information-theoretic difficulty of the transfer learning problem. \begin{theorem}[Lower Bound] For $\delta \in (0,1)$, with probability $1-\delta$, we have the following lower bound hold:
+Our first result specifies the minimax lower bound, which elucidates the information-theoretic difficulty of the transfer learning problem. \begin{theorem}[Lower Bound] Suppose Assumption~\ref{assumption: parameter space for concept shift} holds.
+For any $\delta \in (0,1)$, with probability at least $1-\delta$, the following lower bound holds